shybovycha/shybovycha.github.io/_posts/2017-04-09-gantt-chart-with-d3.md

 <img data-src="{{ '/images/gantt_chart_with_d3/gantt-sample_optimized.png' | prepend: site.baseurl }}" alt="">

-Challenges here were:
+The challenges I've faced were:

 1. order milestones on a timeline
 2. scale milestones to fit in a viewport
 3. create pretty connection lines
 4. center text inside each milestone

-And since D3 is a data-driven library, I was using map/reduce everywhere.
+And since D3 is a data-driven library, I've used map/reduce where possible.

-And here's the result:
+Here's how the result looked like:

 <img data-src="{{ '/images/gantt_chart_with_d3/d3-gantt-chart_optimized.png' | prepend: site.baseurl }}" alt="">

-The code is under the cut.
+The full implementation code is under the cut.

 <!--more-->